'Rory Brown and Rhys Bonner have been the two catalysts for ball carries for us this year'

-Kirkcaldy Rugby Club: Head coach Quintan Sanft thrilled as his troops recover from 14-point deficit to earn crucial league win over Stirling County
+Kirkcaldy Rugby Club: Head coach Quintan Sanft thrilled as his team recover from 14-point deficit to earn crucial league win over Stirling County

 Two first half Rory Brown tries – both of which were converted by Finlay Smith – saw the Blues trailing 19-14 at half-time to a County side who crossed the whitewash three times and landed two conversions in the opening 40 minutes.